Cryptographic fundamentals

 Using encryption

-Encryption of data at rest can be used to protect sensitive or classified data stored on ICT equipment and media.
+Encryption of data at rest can be used to protect sensitive or classified data stored on information technology (IT) equipment and media.
 In addition, encryption of data in transit can be used to protect sensitive or classified data communicated over public network infrastructure.
 However, when an organisation uses encryption for data at rest, or data in transit, they are not reducing the sensitivity or classification of the data, they are simply reducing the immediate consequences of the data being accessed by malicious actors.

 International standards for cryptographic modules